mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 documentation improvements, by reworking the fundamental definition of a joint, and adding new cylindrical, planar, and spherical joints.
 These were key early updates to enable the joints package's use in constructing a bicycle-rider model.
 See the details of Timo's work in his `GSoC Report`_.
-This project lead Timo to do a TU Delft Biomechanical Design MSc project on bicycle-rider modeling using SymPy.
+This project led Timo to do a TU Delft Biomechanical Design MSc project on bicycle-rider modeling using SymPy.